-Icon command will not work if the icon is hidden behind the collapsed area.
+Icon command will not work if the icon is hidden behind the collapsed tray.

-✓ Note 2: When moving to the notification area icon for a Macro Express Popup Menu macro, use the Partial Match method.
+✓ Note 2: When moving to the tray icon for a Macro Express Popup Menu macro, use the Partial Match method.
 Exact Match does not work because the name associated with the Popup Menu notification area icon is changed when a macro is running.